saeed5959/3d-object-detection/README.md

 <br/>

 ---
-The pretrained model will be added soon : because the lack of availibility to GPU
+The pretrained model will be added soon : because the lack of access to GPU
 <br/>

 ---